mdiin/migrer/README.md

   separate words by underscores
 - `.sql`: Migrations are SQL files

+### Metadata

+Every migration file can start with a multiline comment containing an EDN map of metadata.
+This map can contain the keys:

+- `id`: The identifier to use when referencing migration in other migrations
+- `dependencies`: A set of migration identifiers on which migration depends

+Identifiers ***must always be stable***.
+Do not change them.
+Things will break if you do.

+If no `id` key is present in the map, the migration's filename is used as identifier. this means that renaming migrations where the filename is the identifier is not a good idea.

 ### Migration types

 **Versioned** migrations contain non-repeatable DDL changes, such as creating